BoQsc/notes/README.md

 Disable lock screen, as it is annoying to type a password every time the monitor screen turn off
 `gsettings set org.gnome.desktop.lockdown disable-lock-screen true`

+## Ideas
+* Clicking shutdown button on a laptop - stop prompting and directly shut down the computer.

+* On Lid close - do not go to sleep, but shut down the computer.